Atlanta Plumbing Cost (2026 Local Prices)

 Cast Iron Pipe Deterioration

 Many older intown Atlanta homes, particularly those built before 1975 in neighborhoods like Buckhead, Midtown, and the Old Fourth Ward, have cast iron drain pipes.
+Homes with polybutylene supply lines face a separate risk covered in the Atlanta polybutylene repipe guide.
 Cast iron was the standard for residential drain, waste, and vent (DWV) systems for decades, but these pipes have a typical lifespan of 50 to 75 years.
 Homes with original cast iron plumbing are now reaching or exceeding that limit.

 Deteriorating cast iron pipes develop cracks, holes, and bellied sections where waste collects.
 Signs of failing cast iron include slow drains throughout the house, sewage odors, and patches of unusually green grass over buried drain lines.
 Spot repairs on individual sections cost $270 to $1,800, while full cast iron replacement runs $1,800 to $13,500 in the Atlanta market.
 See the full pipe repair cost guide.